 Rev. Christina G. Kukuk was born near and raised in Ashland… Ohio.
 A convert to the United Church of Christ, since her ordination in 2005, she has served congregations in Ohio and Minnesota.
 Most recently, she ventured into “spiritual R&D” as the Gathering Pastor for a new faith community on the East Side of Cleveland.
 A newspaper and magazine journalist in her first (shorter) career, she edited Common Lot, the magazine for UCC women, in 2014, and continues some freelance writing and editing work.
-Her recent work has appeared in Belt Magazine, Bearings Online, and GEEZ magazine.
+Her recent work has appeared in Belt Magazine, Bearings Online, and GEEZ magazine, and The Christian Century.
 She blogs occasionally at Rev. Christina Kukuk’s personal blog and tweets from Rev. Christina Kukuk’s twitter.

 Christina gets her dry humor from a long line of German ancestors and her love of pie, unfortunately, from both sides.
 She enjoys green things, outdoor activities, and really nice fiber.